How Do You Choose The Right Doctor For You?

 What If My Adjuster Denies Treatment?

 Insurance adjusters do not have your best interests in mind — they work for the insurance company and want to limit their organization’s liability.
 Your adjuster might deny treatment if a doctor believes medical treatment is not necessary, but keep in mind that many doctors are “pro-insurance” as they receive significant business treating injured workers.

 We can request a hearing in front of a judge who will review the evidence and make a determination on whether or not you should be awarded benefits.
 Even knowing that our firm is not afraid to litigate our clients’ claims can deter an adjuster from denying coverage.

 Protect Your Rights · Contact A Boulder County Injured Employee Attorney

-If you have questions about how to choose a doctor after your on-the-job injury, call the Eley Law Firm at 866-371-3322 or 720-644-8759.
-You can also reach us by filling out the email form on the contact page.
+If you have questions about how to choose a doctor after your on-the-job injury, call the Eley Law Firm at 720-759-3064.
+You can also reach us by filling out the email form on the Contact page.
 Your first consultation is free.